Gaillardia multiceps

 Gaillardia multiceps, the onion blanketflower, is a North American species of flowering plant in the sunflower family.
 It is native to the southwestern United States (Arizona, New Mexico, western Texas).

 Gaillardia multiceps grows in gypseous soils, including sand dunes.
-It is an perennial herb or subshrub up to 45 cm tall, with leaves on the stem rather than clustered around the base.
+It is a perennial herb or subshrub up to 45 cm tall, with leaves on the stem rather than clustered around the base.
 Each flower head is on its own flower stalk up to 55 cm long.
 Each head has 8 red ray flowers surrounding 80-100 disc flowers, yellow with purple tips.